William Warner (Michigan politician, born 1806)

-William Warner (born 1806) was a Michigan politician.
+William Warner (born 1806) was an American politician in Michigan.

 Early life

 Warner was born in 1806 in Connecticut.

 Career

-Warner moved from Connecticut and settled on a farm in Dexter, Michigan in 1824.
+Warner moved from Connecticut and settled on a farm in Dexter, Michigan Territory in 1824.
 Warner also worked in the lumber and hardware businesses.
 On November 5, 1850, Warner was elected to the Michigan House of Representatives where he represented the Washtenaw County district from February 5, 1851 to 1852.